This post first appeared on this blog in 2017.

 Chocolate Monkey

-Once we left, we stopped in a cute, little, shop called Chocolate Monkey where they served delicious treats like candy apples, chocolate covered rice krispies, and ice cream.
+Once we left, we stopped in a cute little shop called Chocolate Monkey where they served delicious treats such as candy apples, chocolate-covered rice krispies, and ice cream.

 Friday Night Planning